Infinite-step stationarity of rotor walk and the wired spanning forest: Introduction

 In this paper we answer Problem~\ref{problem: stationarity} positively for a large family of graphs that include $\Zb^d$.
 An \emph{end} in a tree is an equivalence classes of infinite paths under the relation where two paths are equal if they differ by only finitely many vertices.

 \begin{theorem} Let $G$ be a simple connected graph that is locally finite and transient, and let $\rho$ be sampled from $\owusf$.
 Suppose that

-Then $\sigma(\rho)$ follows the law of $\owusf$. \end{theorem} Transient graphs that satisfy \eqref{equation: 1End} include $\Zb^d$, vertex-transitive graphs, and graphs with reasonable isoperimetric profile~(see~\cite{LMS08,LP16}).
-It is an open problem to determine if \eqref{equation: 1End} is a necessary condition for infinite-step stationarity.
+Then $\sigma(\rho)$ follows the law of $\owusf$. \end{theorem} Transient graphs that satisfy \eqref{equation: 1End} include $\Zb^d$ with $d\geq 3$, vertex-transitive graphs, and graphs with reasonable isoperimetric profile~(see~\cite{LMS08,LP16}).
+It is an open problem to determine if \eqref{equation: 1End} is a necessary condition for infinite-step stationarity (see Section~\ref{section: open problems}).

-Our proof of Theorem~\ref{theorem: rotor walk stationarity} uses techniques developed by J\'{a}rai and Redig in \cite{JR08} for studying recurrent sandpile.
+Our proof of Theorem~\ref{theorem: rotor walk stationarity} uses techniques developed by J\'{a}rai and Redig in \cite{JR08} for studying recurrent sandpiles.
 We study a new process where the rotor walk is now terminated upon hitting a fixed finite subset $W$ of $V$, and the initial rotor configuration is now sampled from the wired spanning forest $\owusf(W)$ oriented toward $W$.
-The addition of the termination rule is justified by \cite[Theorem~6.2]{Chan18}, and the modification of the initial rotor configuration is justified by \cite[Lemma~7.5]{JR08}.
+The addition of the termination rule is justified by \cite[Theorem~6.2]{Cha19}, and the modification of the initial rotor configuration is justified by \cite[Lemma~7.5]{JR08}.
 By coupling the original process with the new process, we show that Theorem~\ref{theorem: rotor walk stationarity} will follow from showing that the component of $W$ in $\owusf(W)$ is finite.
-The latter turns out to be a known consequence of \eqref{equation: 1End}~\cite[Proposition~7.11]{JR08}, and the proof is complete.
+This condition in turn is a consequence of \eqref{equation: 1End}~\cite[Proposition~7.11]{JR08}, and the proof is complete.